lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 ![GitHub help](/images/16-github-intro-forked.png)

-User `LaurentGatto` can now clock the little pen on the right to edit the `pancakes.md` files.
+User `LaurentGatto` can now edit or upload new files.
+Below, he clicks the little pen on the right to edit the `pancakes.md` files.

 ![GitHub help](/images/17-github-intro-edit-file.png)

-Below, user `LaurentGatto` add a *Tips* section and a new bullet point suggesting to enjoy the pancakes with chocolate spread and cold milk.
-The udpate to the file needs a message before the actual commit.
+Below, user `LaurentGatto` adds a *Tips* section and a new bullet point suggesting to enjoy the pancakes with chocolate spread and cold milk.
+The file udpate needs a message (and an optional extended description, that we leave black here) before the actual commit.

 ![GitHub help](/images/18-github-intro-commit-edit.png)

-Below, we see the updated `pancakes.md` file with `LaurentGatto`'s tip.
+Below, we see the updated `pancakes.md` file with `LaurentGatto`'s repository.

 ![GitHub help](/images/19-github-intro-view-edit.png)